-Additionally, in response to feedback regarding unsightly dumpster conditions received by the City Commission, Staff is also proposing certain revisions to the current dumpster Ordinance, for which an agenda item has been prepared as a companion item to this Ordinance amendment.
-First, the proposed Ordinance amendment revises language to require dumpster enclosures City-wide.
+Additionally, in response to feedback regarding unsightly dumpster conditions received by the City Commission, Staff is also proposing certain revisions to the current dumpster Ordinance, for which an agenda item has been prepared as a companion item to this Resolution.
+First, the proposed Ordinance amendment revises language to require dumpster enclosures Citywide.
 Second, the proposed amendment eliminates the exception in the current Ordinance which stipulates that enclosures are not required for dumpsters located on interior lots, behind the extension of the building line which directly abuts the alley.
 The elimination of this provision will require enclosures for dumpsters that abut any alley.
+This is in response to concerns raised about the visible condition of alleys.